Joelynn94/data-structures-and-algorithms/Data Structures/notes.md

 ## What is a data structure?

 - A way for us to organize data.

 - A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data

-### 2 aprts to knowing data structures
+### 2 parts to understanding data structures

-- How to build a data structure
+- How to build a data structure (with code)
 - How to use a data structure (when to use one over another)

 ## What a computer needs to run code

 CPU, RAM, Storage (permanant)